kodekloudhub/community-faq/README.md

 ## Performance Based Exams

+If you are doing a Multiple Choice Question exam, skip this section.

-Performance based exams (as opposed to Multiple Choice Question) are provided in a virtual desktop (VDI) within the PSI Bridge software.
+Performance based exams are provided in a virtual desktop (VDI) within the PSI Bridge software.
 This VDI is a Linux XFCE desktop running on top of Ubuntu.
 Kubernetes and LFCS fall in this category.

 ### Can I use my own bookmarks?